Roadmap

 Action Description

 • Adopt a statewide zero-emission heating equipment standard that sets allowable pollution limits for space and water heating equipment in residential and small commercial buildings.
-A statewide standard would phase out the sale and installation of high-emitting appliances including gas furnaces and water heaters by establishing thresholds based on nitrogen oxide (NOx) emissions.
+A statewide standard would phase out the sale and installation of high-emitting appliances, including gas furnaces and water heaters, by establishing thresholds based on nitrogen oxide (NOx) emissions.

 Why It Matters